 This will package and publish the scripts folder that you created with SQLCompare.exe.

-For information, see Using the sqlCI.exe command line.
+For information, see Using the sqlCI.exe command line in SQL Automation Pack.

 Use the command line to delete the temporary scripts folder you created.